facebookresearch/ParlAI/docs/source/task_tutorial.rst

 Adding new tasks to ParlAI is a simple process.
 In this tutorial we will go over the different ways a new task can be created.

-Tasks are located in the ``parlai/tasks`` directory.
+Tasks code is located in the ``parlai/tasks`` directory.
 You will need to create a directory for your new task there.
 (Don't forget to create an ``__init__.py`` file.)
 The code for the tasks in this tutorial can also be found in this directory.

 Summary